theCalcaholic/keepass_audit/README.md

 optional arguments:
-  -h, --help            show this help message and exit --blacklist [PASSWORD [PASSWORD ...]]
+  -h, --help            show this help message and exit --blacklist [PASSWORD [PASSWORD ...]], -b [PASSWORD [PASSWORD ...]]
-                        A list of frequently used passwords --min-score MIN_SCORE, -s MIN_SCORE
+                        A list of frequently used passwords that should receive a harsh penalty in their scores --min-score MIN_SCORE, -s MIN_SCORE
-                        All passwords with a score less than this value will be printed --expire EXPIRE       If set and a kdbx database was given, all passwords scored below --min-score will be expired at the given date or interval.
-Format: YYYY-MM-DD | Day Month Year (cron-like syntax)
+                        All passwords with a score less than this value will be printed --expire EXPIRE, -e EXPIRE
-  --show-passwords
+                        If set and a kdbx database was given, all passwords scored below --min-score will be expired at the given date or interval.
+Format: YYYY-MM-DD | Day Month Year (cron-like syntax, example: '*/7 * 2025' will expire on password every 7 days in 2025) --show-passwords
 ```